-The severity of any disciplinary action is determined by the nature of the offense and the past record of the employee.
-Serious offenses may require more severe action initially; the most serious offenses mandate immediate suspension pending similar nature to previous actions to warrant progressive discipline.
+The severity of any disciplinary action is determined by the nature of the offense and the past record of the employee, and all surrounding factual circumstances.
+Serious offenses may require more severe action initially; the most serious offenses may mandate immediate suspension pending discharge.
 Human Resources is available to consult with supervisors regarding disciplinary actions of any kind, but supervisors are required to consult and review the discipline with their supervisor and with Human Resources prior to taking any action involving suspension or discharge.